5900 Wilshire

-5900 Wilshire is a 132 m, 32-story skyscraper completed in 1971 in Los Angeles, California, United States.
+5900 Wilshire, known originally as the Mutual Benefit Life Building, is a 132 m, 32-story skyscraper completed in 1971 in Los Angeles, California, United States.
 It is the tallest building in the Miracle Mile district, the second-tallest in the Wilshire Area, and the 38th-tallest in Los Angeles.
 The international-style building was designed by architect Gin Wong of William L. Pereira & Associates.
 The building, which includes tenants occupying entire floors all the way down to executive suites, is across Wilshire Boulevard from the Los Angeles County Museum of Art.
 The Ratkovich Company spent $34 million on a renovation which began in 2005 and was still in process in the second quarter of 2008.
 The renovation included a new lobby.
 The placement of a bus zone across the street at LACMA and the subsequent removal of the crosswalk that would have fed traffic to a proposed cafe caused a rethinking of those plans.
 It was built for the Mutual Benefit Life by the Shorenstein Co. of San Francisco.
 The 491000 sqft building was acquired by The Ratkovich Company in December 2005.

 In December 2008, the building became the official west coast headquarters for the entertainment newspaper Variety.
 The newspaper's name adorned the top of the building's north face in red letters until late 2013.

 In 2014, the building became the official west coast headquarters for SBE Entertainment Group.
 The company's logo is the current signage of the building.